nodejs/node/doc/api/util.md

 //   }
 // }

-// Setting `breakLength` to e.g. 150 will print the "Lorem ipsum" text in a
+// Setting `breakLength` to for example: 150 will print the "Lorem ipsum" text in a
 // single line.
 // Reducing the `breakLength` will split the "Lorem ipsum" text in smaller
 // chunks.